jonlpersson/ed-latimore/site/_posts/2024-01-31-how-to-get-rid-of-bad-luck.md

 * Spend time in environments where bad things are more likely to randomly happen to you (drug houses, bars, on the streets after dark, etc.)
 * Suffer from many health ailments that simultaneously cost you money to fix and reduce your earning capacity.
-* On the few occasions when bad luck strikes you, you’ll have more resources (money and the ability to earn more) to fix them.&nbsp;
+* On the few occasions when bad luck strikes you, you’ll have more resources (money and the ability to earn more) to fix them.

 There is one last thing you need to stop doing if you want to reduce your chances of encountering bad luck to zero: exercise sexual discipline.
 This means: